HomePolitics and Current AffairsModi opens road to prosperity, to boost economic activities

 With wayside amenities ranging from charging stations for electric vehicle, helipads, trauma centres, and dedicated lanes for electric vehicles, it is also Asia's first highway to have animal overpasses and wildlife crossings.

-It also has SOS stations every two kilometres to seek assistance in case of accident or other emergencies.
+It also has SOS stations every two kilometres to seek assistance in case of or other emergencies.

 The opening of the Sohna-Dausa stretch will connect Haryana's Gurugram, Sohna, Nooh, Mewat, and Rajasthan's Alwar, and Dausa, to the mega expressway.